 Here’s a look at the sauce once it was finished.
 Mine is a little chunky because I used stewed tomatoes as part of the tomato mixture.

 To serve: Spread a plate with cooked spaghetti noodles and ladle spaghetti sauce over top.
 Garnish with fresh Parmesan cheese and springs of fresh parsley.

+The marinara sauce is spiked with the crushed red pepper from the pepperoni and tastes just marvelous.
+Spaghetti and Meatballs in Pepperoni Sauce is a very satisfying meal–comfort food for your whole family.
 I love all the meatballs and pepperoni in this sauce.
 They add such richness and savory flavor to the sauce.

 Here’s the recipe.